-Like other members of the “confederation” group of Canadian poets (Roberts, Archibald Lampman, William Wilfred Campbell, Duncan Campbell Scott, and Frederick George Scott), Carman was lifted to fame in Canada by the wave of post-confederation nationalism and its accompanying call for a distinctive and distinguished Canadian literature.
-Outside the country, however, he was widely regarded not merely as a typical Canadian poet, but also as one of the most prominent American poets of the generation that was coming to maturity in the 1880s and 1890s.
-“I passed everywhere for a ‘young American writer,’” he told a correspondent after a trip to Paris in 1896; “I wept inwardly, but could not refuse the compliment.”
-His impact on American letters is suggested by the fact that in 1909 Wallace Stevens composed poems “to the accompaniment” of a line from Carman’s “May and June” and by his appointment as editor of The Oxford book of American verse (1927).
-Nor was Carman’s influence and reputation confined to North America: during the 1890s his work was well received by Arthur William Symons and other discerning British readers, and in 1904 Francis Thompson described him as “a Canadian poet of deserved repute this side the water, with a lusty and individualized joy in nature.”
+Like other members of the “confederation” group of Canadian poets, including Roberts, Archibald Lampman, William Wilfred Campbell, Duncan Campbell Scott, and Frederick George Scott, Carman’s fame in Canada was propelled by post-confederation nationalism and the ensuing demand for a unique and distinguished Canadian literature.
+Outside of Canada, Carman was not only seen as a quintessential Canadian poet but also as one of the most prominent American poets from the generation that matured during the 1880s and 1890s.
+As he told a correspondent after a trip to Paris in 1896, “I passed everywhere for a ‘young American writer.’
+I wept inwardly but could not refuse the compliment.”
+Carman’s influence on American literature is evidenced by Wallace Stevens composing poems “to the accompaniment” of a line from Carman’s “May and June” in 1909 and by his appointment as editor of The Oxford Book of American Verse (1927).
+Moreover, Carman’s impact and reputation extended beyond North America; during the 1890s, his work received praise from Arthur William Symons and other discerning British readers, while in 1904, Francis Thompson described him as “a Canadian poet of deserved repute this side of the water, with a lusty and individualized joy in nature.”

-Much of Carman’s writing in poetry and prose during the decade preceding World War I is as repetitive as the title of Echoes from Vagabondia (1912) intimates, but after the war (and after a battle with tuberculosis in 1919-20), he resumed his spiritual adventurousness under the influence of theosophy and other esoteric philosophical systems.
-During the war Carman had worked with a group of American writers to bring the United States into the conflict and in the years that followed he renewed his ties with Canada, which rewarded his loyalty in several highly successful reading and lecturing tours (1920-29) and in various honours, including corresponding membership in the Royal Society of Canada (1925) and the society’s Lorne Pierce Medal for distinguished service to Canadian literature (1928).
-It was during the first of his Canadian tours that he was unofficially dubbed the poet laureate of Canada.
-Four volumes of poems published in the 1920s, most notably Later poems (1921) and Far horizons (1925), reflect his spiritual and patriotic awakenings, as do Talks on poetry and life . . .
-(1926), a collection of lectures and readings delivered at the University of Toronto, and Our Canadian literature: representative verse, English and French (1935), an anthology completed after his death by Lorne Albert Pierce*.
-With another book of poetry (Wild garden) recently published and another (Sanctuary: Sunshine House sonnets) in preparation, Carman died of a brain haemorrhage on 8 June 1929 at New Canaan, where he had spent at least part of every year since 1897 in order to be near Mrs King.
-His ashes were buried in Forest Hill Cemetery, Fredericton, and a national memorial service was held at the Anglican cathedral.
-Not until 13 May 1954 was he granted the wish that he had expressed in 1892 in “The grave-tree”: “Let me have a scarlet maple / For the grave-tree at my head, / With the quiet sun behind it, / In the years when I am dead.”
+Much of Carman’s poetry and prose in the decade before World War I was as repetitive as the title Echoes from Vagabondia (1912) suggests.
+However, after the war (and a battle with tuberculosis in 1919-20), he rekindled his spiritual adventurousness under the influence of theosophy and other esoteric philosophical systems.
+During the war, Carman collaborated with a group of American writers to encourage the United States to enter the conflict.
+In the following years, he reestablished his connections with Canada, which rewarded his loyalty through multiple successful reading and lecturing tours (1920-29), corresponding membership in the Royal Society of Canada (1925), and the society’s Lorne Pierce Medal for distinguished service to Canadian literature (1928).
+It was during the first of these Canadian tours that he earned the unofficial title of Canada’s poet laureate.
+Four volumes of poems published in the 1920s, most notably Later Poems (1921) and Far Horizons (1925), reflect his spiritual and patriotic reawakenings, as do Talks on Poetry and Life (1926), a collection of lectures and readings delivered at the University of Toronto, and Our Canadian Literature: Representative Verse, English and French (1935), an anthology completed after his death by Lorne Albert Pierce.

-This post has already been read 84 times!Follow Us on Social Media
+This post has already been read 1817 times!